goatchurchprime/two-voip-godot-4/README.md

-Opus packets don't have any context, so if you want to number them so they can be shuffled if they get out of order in the particular network data channel you are using, you can use the `prepend` array to splice in an index values.
+Opus packets don't have any context, so if you want to number them so they can be shuffled if they get out of order in the particular network data channel you are using, you can use the `prepend` array to splice an index value into a header.
 Then `prefixbyteslength` needs to be the same length as this header so it can be split off on its way to the decoder.
 The forward error correction flag, `fec`, can be set to 1 if the previous packet is missing.